 ECLs are recognised in two stages.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (a 12-month ECL).
 For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).
-For financial assets that are credit impaired, a loss allowance is required for credit losses expected over the timing of the default (a lifetime ECL).
 For financial assets that are credit impaired, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL) and interest income is calculated based on the gross carrying amount of the financial asset less ECL.